aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 (It will take up to a day for changes to propagate to the Cloudfront cache.
 If you need it to update faster than that, someone with access to the AWS web console can purge it - the relevant operation to perform is "Create invalidation".)

-_The SSL certificate for releases.wagtail.io needs to be manually renewed once a year: https://projects.torchbox.com/projects/sysadmin/notebook/releases.wagtail.io.md_
+_The SSL certificates for releases.wagtail.org and releases.wagtail.io needs to be manually renewed once a year: https://projects.torchbox.com/projects/sysadmin/notebook/releases.wagtail.io.md_

 ## Post-release

-* Close the milestone on https://github.com/torchbox/wagtail/milestones
+* Close the milestone on https://github.com/wagtail/wagtail/milestones
 * Email wagtail@googlegroups.com with the release announcement
 * Blog and tweet about it
   * Share with https://django-news.com/